 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation into Fairness of UserTesting, Inc. (USER) Buyout Offer and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating UserTesting, Inc. (NYSE: USER) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating UserTesting, Inc. USER on behalf of the company's investors.

 On October 11, 2022, UserTesting announced that it had agreed to be acquired by private equity firms Thoma Bravo and Sunstone Partners.
 According to the announcement, UserTesting's stockholders are expected to be cashed out of their investment position at a price of $7.50 per share in cash, a price that is approximately 45% lower than USER's 52-week high value.